Wearing Boots With A Suit: How To Get It Right (16 Outfit Examples)

 Luckily, we’re here to make sure you always put your best foot forward.
 From boot style and fabric choice to the right trouser length, this is everything you need to know about wearing boots with a suit.

 Can you wear boots with a suit?

 In short, yes.
 But you can’t always wear boots with a suit.
-This look works well for fall and winter in the city, but less so for summertime in the south of France.
+This outfit works well for fall and winter in the city, but less so for summertime in the south of France.
 After all, boots are traditionally a cold-weather footwear option and therefore complement heavier, textured fabrics like herringbone wool, corduroy, flannel and cashmere blends.

 Try combining them with lightweight linen or cotton tailoring in summer and they will jar, making them less rugged statement and more lack of common sense.
 Spring/summer tailoring is of course better served by low-profile shoes like loafers and minimal sneakers, so leave boots for the three months of the year when the rain, cold and dark nights are more prevalent.

 Why you’d want to wear boots with a suit

 When matched with tailoring, boots show you mean business and know what you’re doing.
 They give the wearer a boss-like appeal that other shoes can’t mimic, transforming a regular suit into a strong, statement look.

 A slim navy suit and black turtleneck worn with black leather Chelsea boots, for example, gives off a sharp, rock ‘n’ roll feel that wouldn’t have looked out of place on Mick Jagger in the 60s.